-Given that a peer worker's lived experience may include some challenging life histories that precludes a normal refereeing processes.
+A person who is being recruited as a peer worker may have lived experience that includes some challenging life history that precludes normal refereeing processes.
 In these cases, consideration should be given to arranging a meeting with the candidate and selected relevant whanau and/or supporters that can attest to the suitability of the applicant for the role.
 This may not only provide assurance that the candidate's life histories do not present an engagement risk but also provide helpful insights into education, training and support requirements for the applicant to be successful in the role.

-Obviously, this intervention will require the consent of the candidate and confirmation for all participants that the meeting will be confidential.
+Obviously, this intervention will require the consent of the candidate and confirmation for all participants that the meeting will be confidential to the participants, but with the understanding that a record of the meeting outcomes will be kept as part of the confidential employee records.